Tomatillo: Description

 P. ixocarpa is often confused with P. philadelphica due to morphological similarities and the fact that neither species have had a clear type designation.
 Physalis ixocarpa and Physalis philadelphica have blue anthers that twist after opening, a yellow corolla with five blue-tinged spots or smudges, and a 10-ribbed calyx filled or burst by the berry.
 The two species differ in flower size and stigma type.

 P. philadelphica grow up to 15 to 60 cm and have few hairs on the stem.
 The leaves have acute and irregularly separated dents on the side.
 They are typically about 1 m in height, and can be either compact and upright or prostrate with a wider, less dense canopy.
 The leaves are typically serrated and can be either smooth or pubescent.

 Classification

-The tomatillo is a member of the genus Physalis, erected by Carl Linnaeus in 1753.
+The tomatillo is a member of the genus Physalis, classified by Carl Linnaeus in 1753.
 Jean-Baptiste de Lamarck described the tomatillo under the name Physlis philadelphica in 1786.
 Other species, such as P. aeuata and P. violacea were described later.
 The tomatillo is also often classified as P. ixocarpa Brot.
 However, P. philadelphica is the most important species economically.
-The nomenclature for Physalis changed since the 1950s.
+The nomenclature for Physalis has changed since the 1950s.
 P. philadelphica was at one time classified as a variety of P. ixocarpa.
 Later, the classification of P. ixocarpa was revised under the species of P. philadelphica.
 Today, the name P. ixocarpa is commonly used for the domestic plant and P. philadelphica for the wild one.